dooksajs/create-dooksa/README.md

 * Provides a simple method to create custom plugins to meet specific application needs
 * Is a "full-stack" system where the app frontend and backend are developed in the same manner, with the same syntax, and with the same processes
 * Gives developers unrestricted freedom over their own application project, to modify as it fits their needs
 * Importantly, there are no abstractions dependent upon version upgrades.
-The system has zero dependencies on node modules.
+The frontend system has zero dependencies on node modules.

 ## Getting Started with creating an application or a site